 Partner with the UN Special Envoy for Haiti and USAID to assess and refine the terms and structure of an impact bond focused on cholera elimination.

-Partner with Johnson & Johnson and the Aspen Institute to assess the potential of student-friendly income share agreements to expand access to careers in nursing and midwifery for low-income people of color.
+Partner with Johnson & Johnson and the Aspen Institute to assess the potential of Career Impact Bonds to expand access to careers in nursing and midwifery.